hash-dev/websocketeval/README.md

 # websocketeval

-This project includes small websocket prototypes aimed to examine the capacity, performance and limits of the WebSocket protocol.
+This project includes small websocket prototypes as described below, that aim to examine the capacity, performance and limits of the WebSocket protocol.

-The lib-folder contains the prototypes including server- and potential client-js files, which can be used for an HTML client stub.
+The **app.js** contains the serverside-components of the prototypes.
+The client-side equivalents can be found in **public/js**.

-The tesplans-folder contains JMeter testplans for the prototype's relating testcases.
+The **res/tesplans-folder** contains JMeter testplans for the prototype 2 relating testcases.

 ## Prerequisites